 This course is accredited by the National College for Teaching and Leadership (NCTL).

 You will be required to have:

-- a UK degree grade 2.2 or equivalent in Chemistry or relevant degrees such as geology, metallurgy, chemical engineering and forensic science
+- minimum of a 2.2 UK degree or master’s (MSc) in Chemistry or related subjects including geology, metallurgy, chemical engineering and forensic science

 - a pass in professional skills tests for literacy and numeracy

 - a valid Disclosure and Barring Service (DBS) certificate and Confirmation of Fitness to Teach (eg a London Metropolitan University Health Check) which you will be advised to apply for after an offer is made

 - GCSE English, Mathematics and Science grade C (grade 4) or above (or equivalent, see Equivalency Testing or A Star Teachers)

 We do make conditional offers (with strict deadlines) so it is important that you include all pending qualifications in your UCAS application.